chaos-mesh/chaos-mesh/doc/io_chaos.md

 ## Common Linux system errors

-The number represents the errno the Linux system error.
+Common Linux system errors are as below:

 * `1`: Operation not permitted
 * `2`: No such file or directory